ojuuji/rb.db/docs/readme.md

 5. Grayscale colors from darker to lighter
 6. Remaining colors, ordered by [hue](https://en.wikipedia.org/wiki/Hue)

-This order of the colors tries to mimic the one in _"Your Colors"_ section on the part pages on Rebrickable.
+It is based on the colors order used in _"Your Colors"_ section on the part pages on Rebrickable.

 Example:
 ```
-$ sqlite3 -csv rb.db "select id, name from colors c join colors_order o on (c.id = o.color_id) order by o.position limit 10"
+$ sqlite3 -csv rb.db "select id, name from colors c join color_props o on (c.id = o.color_id) order by o.sort_pos limit 10"
 -1,[Unknown]
 9999,"[No Color/Any Color]"
 15,White